sunlightpolicy/open-data-policy-hub/library/index.md

 See our list of [Open Data Policy Guidelines]({{ site.baseurl }}/guidelines/) and what text from different policies matches those guidelines.

 Do you know of an open data policy that's not listed here?
-[Let us know here](/add-a-policy/)!
+[Let us know here](https://docs.google.com/forms/d/e/1FAIpQLSewhk2jtp9JJlkUruDSj4Lzi8BvQBS2GYwz3d0m8bNhzCym4g/viewform)!

-Are you interested in writing your own open data policy?
-Check out some of our resources [here](http://whatworkscities.sunlightfoundation.com/#section-h2-05).